andrewjw/site/_posts/2010-03-08-save-bbc-6-music.md

     Yours Sincerely,
     Andrew Wilkinson

 Feel free to use my letter for inspiration, but please don't copy it wholesale.
 That will not help to save the station that we love.
-Find details on how to response <a href="http://www.bbc.co.uk/bbctrust/consultations/departments/bbc/bbc-strategy-review/consultation/consult_view">here</a>.
+Find details on how to response [here](http://www.bbc.co.uk/bbctrust/consultations/departments/bbc/bbc-strategy-review/consultation/consult_view).